top of page

 You can either register a new domain name right there on Hostgator, or input a domain name you’ve registered elsewhere but, I highly recommend you register a new domain since it’s free and you’re not paying for it.

-Create your Username and Security Pin (these don’t have to be fancy because you can always change them later on)
+Create your Username and Security PIN (these don’t have to be fancy because you can always change them later on)

 Next, I want you to pay attention to the “Add Additional Services” section.

-Next, enter your billing info (as you would for any other online purchase like at Amazon or on Netflix), and ensure you’ve read and agreed to Hostgator’s terms of use, then, you can check out your order.
+Enter your billing info (as you would for any other online purchase like at Amazon or on Netflix), and ensure you’ve read and agreed to Hostgator’s terms of use, then, you can check out your order.

 Next, we’ll install a fresh copy of WordPress.org – known as the most easy-to-use and elegant software for blogging and simple websites powering all of my websites including my main website, simonzaku.com.

-Now after making your order, it is time to check your inbox for an email with the subject line: “HostGator.com Your Account Info” which contains three vital pieces of information:
+After making your order, it is time to check your inbox for an email with the subject line: “HostGator.com Your Account Info” which contains three vital pieces of information:

-1. Username
+- Username

-2. Password (can change this later on if you want)
+- Password (can change this later on if you want)

-3. Control Panel Link
+- Control Panel Link

 Once you’ve read this over briefly, just click on the Control Panel link right in the email, and you’ll be taken to the HostGator control panel, which is commonly called cPanel but before we move on, I want to take a few seconds to CONGRATULATE YOU ON YOUR BIG MOVES!